 If you are reading this page, then you are on your way to being proactive and taking steps to help reduce the risk of a reinfection.
 Let’s work together to minimize your risks and ensure that your site remains clean.

-There is a growing number number of software vulnerabilities, being exploited by attackers.
-Trying to keep up with them can be very challenging to you as a website owner.
+There is a growing number of software vulnerabilities, being exploited by attackers.
+As a website owner, trying to keep up with them can be very challenging.
 This is where our Sucuri Firewall comes into play.
 It will stop attacks before they can reach your website.
 Note, that it will only start protecting your site after you activate it by changing your site’s DNS settings.
-If you don’t know how to do this, just open a ticket in our system providing us your hosting cpanel user/pass and we’ll configure it all for you.
+If you need help doing this, just open a ticket in our system providing us your domain registrar’s username password and we’ll configure it all for you.

 2- Update your website!

 If you are using WordPress, Joomla (or any other CMS), please update it to the latest version.
 Why?
 Because out-of-date software is the leading cause of infections.
 This also includes your plugins, themes, and any other extension type.

 3- Change your passwords